Hagaio21/ImgiNav/common/README.md

 ## Overview

 The `common` module provides:
-- File I/O utilities for reading/writing manifests, JSON, and YAML files
+- File I/O utilities for reading/writing manifests and JSON files
 - Taxonomy management for scene understanding and classification
 - General utility functions for configuration loading, progress tracking, and directory management